 Selecting a carpet that matches your design vision, stands up to your facility environment and aligns with your budget is no small task.
 We’ve created this guide as a resource to help you make an informed carpet purchasing decision.

-Not only is rubber flooring resistant to wear-and-tear of heavy traffic loads — its cushioned design also prevents fatigue of employees and customers as they walk.
-It also reduces the volume of noise such as dumbbells dropping or carts rolling, and prevents impact damage to the subfloor below and is slip-resistant, too.
+Not only is rubber flooring resistant to the wear-and-tear of heavy traffic loads — its cushioned design also prevents fatigue of employees and customers as they walk.
+It also reduces the volume of noise such as dumbbells dropping or carts rolling, prevents impact damage to the subfloor below and is slip-resistant, too.

 While it’s easy to install and maintain, its “rubbery” smell will linger long after installation.
 And its lack of design and finishing options makes this more of a utilitarian product than an aesthetic one.
 Despite its drawbacks, rubber flooring is a great product for use in gyms, labs and hospitals due to its strength, durability and acoustic qualities.